-The Two-in-One Pizzaiola Meat is a classic main course, very easy to prepare and much appreciated by those who love to “mop up” the sauce.
-You might ask, why two-in-one?
-Because with a single recipe we also have the sauce to dress a pasta dish.
-It’s said that the origins of pizzaiola trace back to Neapolitan cuisine.
-For the choice of meat, I preferred the chuck, a cut for long cooking.
+The Two-in-One Pizzaiola Beef is a classic main course that is very easy to prepare and is much appreciated by those who like to mop up the sauce with bread (“fare la scarpetta”).
+You may wonder, why two-in-one?
+Because with a single recipe you also end up with a sauce to dress a plate of pasta.
+It is said that pizzaiola has its origins in Neapolitan cuisine.
+For the choice of meat, I preferred the underblade (sottopaletta), a cut suitable for long cooking.

 Recipe of 03/02/2017 updated